szcompressor/fzframework.org/content/en/meetings/USF26.md

 + Breakouts for Outside projects (e.g. Jiannan, Xin, etc…)

 ## March 16, March 19: USF CS visit (optional)
-+ Have a visit to the USF CS department
++ Have a visit to the USF Bellini College of Artificial Intelligence, Cybersecurity and Computing
 + Meetings with Jiajun Huang and other faculty to discuss about collaboration.